Highway-toll consumption tax — independent reference

 Consumption-tax basics

-• Highway tolls are generally creditable as taxable purchases (when qualified-invoice conditions are met).
+- Highway tolls are generally creditable as taxable purchases when qualified-invoice conditions are met.

-• Service-area printer slips do not on their own typically meet qualified-simplified-invoice requirements.
+- Service-area printer slips do not on their own typically meet qualified-simplified-invoice requirements.

-What to verify on the ETC statement
+Key points to verify on your ETC statement

-• Travel date (transaction date)
+- Travel date (transaction date)

-• Toll amount (tax-inclusive)
+- Toll amount (tax-inclusive)

-• Discount and finalised amount
+- Discount and final amount

-• Registration number of the qualified-invoice issuer — see each operator's official guidance
+- Registration number of the qualified-invoice issuer — see each operator's official guidance

 When JTR helps